 Fishing opportunities on Fort Riley are plentiful and the installation just happens to be located between the two largest lakes in Kansas.
 On Fort Riley, channel catfish stockings are planned throughout the spring and summer along with the bass, bluegill and sunfish that have already been stocked.
 Quite possibly the best trout fishing opportunity in Kansas occurs right here on Fort Riley with two of the 30 stocked trout fisheries in Kansas - Moon Lake and Cameron Springs.
-Several thousand pounds of trout have been stocked or will be stocked on Fort Riley in the upcoming trout season.
-This is in addition to the numerous streams and rivers that are open to fishing on Fort
+Several thousand pounds of trout are stocked on Fort Riley during the trout season.
+This is in addition to the numerous streams and rivers that are open to fishing on Fort Riley.

-Riley.
 The Kansas and Republican Rivers along with Wildcat Creek have excellent stream fishing potential.
 The best part is that fishing at Fort Riley does not require the purchase of an additional Fort Riley Fishing Permit.
 Anglers only need to possess their state fishing license as required.